 - Press the Windows key and search for “control panel”.
 Select the Control Panel app.

-- Once you open the Control Panel app, click on Change account type under “User Accounts”.
+Open the Control Panel app. - Once you open the Control Panel app, click on Change account type under “User Accounts”.

-- When you see the list of users available on your device, select the user you’d like to promote to administrator.
+Click Change account type under User Accounts. - When you see the list of users available on your device, select the user you’d like to promote to administrator.

-- Now, select Change the account type.
+Pick the user you want to make the administrator from the list of users. - Now, select Change the account type.

-- Choose Administrator and select Change Account Type.
+Click on Change the account type. - Choose Administrator and select Change Account Type.

 Change administrator using User Accounts